 According to the Science Director of Fora Digital, Maxim Konobeevsky in his explanation to Izvestia said: “It was surprising for us to find a specific sign of a lie when the test participant says YES, and at the same time the spectrum of frequencies of his voice is the same as when the answer is NO”

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 A standard computer and a loringophone to record the responses is required in order for the system to work properly.
 Questions are posed by an electronic voice, which allows for the avoidance of emotional coloration in speech.

-RiskControl automatically evaluates the test findings and delivers a conclusion at the end of the process.
-The system’s capabilities, according to the developers, can be used to choose personnel for responsible positions, as well as in the fields of psychology, medicine, forensics, and other fields.
+risk control automatically evaluates the test findings and delivers a conclusion at the end of the process.
+According to the developers, the system’s capabilities can be used to choose personnel for responsible positions, as well as in the fields of psychology, medicine, forensics, and other fields.

 The detection system reliability has been tested in the Federal Penitentiary Service’s establishments.
 The system capabilities were utilized to identify drug addiction among the experiment’s participants.

-However, according to the head of the laboratory of practical and experimental psychology and an associate professor of the Department of General Psychology at the Moscow Institute of Psychoanalysis, Yevgeny Khoze, said it is immoral to rely solely on the results acquired with the use of such technologies.
+However, according to the head of the practical and experimental psychology laboratory and an associate professor of the Department of General Psychology at the Moscow Institute of Psychoanalysis, Yevgeny Khoze said it is immoral to rely solely on the results acquired with the use of such technologies.